Luisa-T/project2018irisdata/README.md

 1. A brief overview of the origin of the Iris Dataset
 2. Why is it important for Data Analytics
 3. Python code
-3.1 average.py calculates the average of each column and displays them in one row.
+3.1 average.py calculates the average of each column and displays them in one row 3.2 classaverage.py is meant to calculate the average of each class of Irises 3.3 mean.py is meant to calculate the mean of each feature
 4. Investigations conducted and findings
 5. Tables and graphics
 6. References